Check COVID restrictions beforehand and enjoy the outdoors responsibly.

-From short strolls in the countryside to long distance walks and even hill climbs, you’ll find a multitude of walks for all abilities through the picturesque Peak District and the rolling hills in and around the county of Derbyshire including the stunning Pennine Way and Ladybower.
+From short strolls in the countryside to long distance walks, you’ll uncover many great walks for all abilities through the picturesque Peak District and the rolling hills in and around the county of Derbyshire, including the stunning Pennine Way and Ladybower.

 The Peak District is one of the UK’s most widely visited National Parks with many visiting the area for walking holidays, or for a family day out from towns a cities nearby, with so many muddy boots and dog friendly pubs the area is a haven for hikers.
 These walks are clearly signposted and widely regarded as the best anywhere in the UK, enable new and experienced walkers to get out and about to see the countless attractions and experience some of the best and most widely-trodden Peak District walking routes.

-In the latest GO Outdoors guide we’ve compiled what we believe to be 10 of the very best Derbyshire and Peak District walks for you to research, plan and experience for yourself with something for all ages and abilities included.
+In this GO Outdoors guide we’ve compiled 10 of the very best Derbyshire and Peak District walks for you to research, plan and experience for yourself with something for all ages and abilities included.

 If you’re looking for a pleasant Sunday afternoon stroll, Dovedale is ideal.
 With a slight gradient in places, this 2.5 mile walk takes you from Ilam Wood to the impressive Dovedale gorge, and should take you around 50 minutes to complete – great for getting some fresh air with the kids.